 If you have chosen to be paid via PayPal or Payoneer: the invoice will be created on January 31st, and you will receive the payment by the end of February.

 If you have chosen to be paid by wire/bank transfer: the invoice will not be generated on January 31st, and the $20 will roll over to the next month.
 This will keep happening until you earn $30.
 If this happens in March, for example, an invoice will be created at the end of March for all the sales from January, February and March.
 You will then receive payment by the end of April.

-- International retailers (listed below) provide us sales data a month late.
+- International retailers (listed below) provide us sales data with a month's delay.
 For example: We only receive data about your May sales at the end of June.
 For this reason, your May sales in international stores can only be billed at the end of June.
 You will thus receive the payment for these sales at the end of July.

-The international retailers are: Amazon, Apple, Kobo, Tolino, 24Symbols, Playstore, Book House, OverDrive, Scribd, Barnes & Noble.
+The international retailers in question are: Amazon, Apple, Kobo, Tolino, 24Symbols, Playstore, Book House, OverDrive, Scribd, Barnes & Noble.

 - Please provide the relevant form asked by the US tax authorities:

-We can’t pay your royalties without these information and documents.
+We can’t pay your royalties without this information and documents.

 If you live outside the United States, US tax authorities take 30% of your revenues by default but, depending on the country you live in and your specific status, you may be entitled to a reduced withholding tax.

 As a taxpayer, it’s your responsibility to define and justify which percentage you’re subject to.
 We’ll apply the percentage you indicate on the form.